dslatt/nso-icon-tool/readme.md

 ## Credits

+- Special thanks to [henry-debruin](https://github.com/henry-debruin) for creating [nso-icons](https://github.com/henry-debruin/nso-icons).
+There's no way this would have been made without your working pulling all the icons together that way!
 - Thanks to [Natinusala](https://github.com/natinusala), [xfangfang](https://github.com/xfangfang) and [XITRIX](https://github.com/XITRIX) for [borealis](https://github.com/xfangfang/borealis)
 - Thanks to [nadrino](https://github.com/nadrino) for [SimpleModManager](https://github.com/nadrino/SimpleModManager) and [cpp-generic-toolbox](https://github.com/nadrino/cpp-generic-toolbox)
 - Thanks to [XorTroll](https://github.com/XoRTroll) for [Golfleaf](https://github.com/XorTroll/Goldleaf)
 - Thanks to [HamletDuFromage ](https://github.com/HamletDuFromage ) for [AIO-Switch-Updater](https://github.com/HamletDuFromage/aio-switch-updater)
 - Thanks to [PoloNX](https://github.com/PoloNX) for [SimpleModDownloader](https://github.com/PoloNX/SimpleModDownloader)

+## TODO

+- Add translation support.
+- Bugfixes.
+I'm sure there's some.
+- Add some notification that an icon cache update is available on startup.
+Consider adding more details/clarity to the update process as well.